Wordius/haconby/content/about/index.md

 ## Pronunciation

 Say it as you see it: ‘Nopy’ as in ‘copy’, or ‘Nopy’ as in ‘no-pie’.
-It all depends on how hungry you’re feeling at the time.
+Depends on how hungry you’re feeling at the time.